-- Provide advance notice to, and regular communication with, existing potential affected tenants before and throughout the construction period - Noise monitoring to be undertaken to collect information that can inform consultation with neighbouring tenants, if required, and to provide a benchmark to assess construction noise monitoring results against.
+- Provide advance notice to, and regular communication with, existing potential affected tenants before and throughout the construction period.
+This consultation will discuss the proposed project works and potential noise generating activities, and identify mitigation measures to be implemented to manage the potential for noise generation.
+Noise management measures, which have been implemented successfully on other projects and will be considered for the International P2 MLCP, include noise attenuation barriers, equipment silencers and mufflers, and the selection of alternative/industry leading equipment. - Noise monitoring to be undertaken to collect information that can inform consultation with neighbouring tenants, if required, and to provide a benchmark to assess construction noise monitoring results against.
 Undertake baseline noise monitoring at the ITB and the AFP Building at least two weeks prior to the commencement of construction (refer Figure 7.1).
-The following should be undertaken: - A battery powered noise logger should be used - Noise data collection and analysis to be done in accordance with AS 1055.1 Acoustics - Description and measurement of environmental noise - To be undertaken in accordance with the Noise Measurement Manual (EHP 2013) - Where possible and practicable, noise machinery should have appropriate mufflers, silencers and/or enclosures fitted to reduce noise transmission - · Avoid noisy plant/machines working simultaneously close together and adjacent to sensitive receivers - Install and maintain standard noise abatement devices (e.g., mufflers) on machinery and vehicles. - Where possible, locate and operate any constant noise sources (ie generators) as far as possible from adjacent or nearby premises - Excessively noisy machinery should preferably not operate during sensitive night time hours (ie between 10 pm and 7 am), and should be located as far as possible from the noise-sensitive premises.
+The following should be undertaken: - A battery powered noise logger should be used - Noise data collection and analysis to be done in accordance with AS 1055.1 Acoustics Description and measurement of environmental noise - To be undertaken in accordance with the Noise Measurement Manual (EHP 2013) - Where possible and practicable, noise machinery should have appropriate mufflers, silencers and/or enclosures fitted to reduce noise transmission - Avoid noisy plant/machines working simultaneously close together and adjacent to sensitive receivers - Install and maintain standard noise abatement devices (e.g., mufflers) on machinery and vehicles. - Where possible, locate and operate any constant noise sources (ie generators) as far as possible from adjacent or nearby premises - Excessively noisy machinery should preferably not operate during sensitive night time hours (ie between 10 pm and 7 am), and should be located as far as possible from the noise-sensitive premises.
 Wherever possible, restrict usage to daytime hours - Equipment used during Project works are to be operated and maintained in a proper and efficient manner to minimise noise levels - Equipment/machinery should be shut down when not in use - Keep a register of noise related complaints and record the time and nature of the alleged incident to aid in complaint verification - If required, (e.g. a validated complaint is received or an exceedance of the limits set out in this MDP are confirmed), an investigation will be undertaken to determine the source of an exceedance/complaint. - Within seven days of the noise complaint, report the results of the investigation and the actions taken to 'close out' the complaint to the complainant and BAC Environmental Advisor - Where noise complaints persist, undertake noise monitoring 1.0 m from the façade of affected properties to assess noise levels against the EPP (Noise) criteria and to assist with future management of noise complaints.
 Outside the hours of 7am to 7pm Monday to Saturday (excluding public holidays), if noise at sensitive receptors off Airport land continues to exceed the EPP (Noise) criteria, the noise generating activity on the Project site will cease operations